Ofcom warns it could intervene in BBC’s Gaza documentary investigation

 An internal review by the broadcaster found that the child narrator for Gaza: How To Survive A Warzone is the son of Ayman Alyazouri, who has worked as Hamas’s deputy minister of agriculture.

-The letter to BBC chairman Samir Shah comes as BBC director-general Tim Davie is set to be questioned by MPs during a Culture, Media and Sport Select Committee hearing on the work of the corporation.
+The letter from Lord Garde to BBC chairman Samir Shah comes as BBC director-general Tim Davie is set to be questioned by MPs during a Culture, Media and Sport Select Committee hearing on the work of the corporation.

+Last week, culture secretary Lisa Nandy said she had sought “cast-iron assurances” that Hamas did not receive any money for the programme.

 It also comes after the Metropolitan Police said “officers from the Met’s Counter Terrorism Command are currently assessing whether any police action is required” in relation to the documentary.